niolabs/docs/docs/getting_started/README.md

     open http://designer.n.io

-First you will need to create a system to run your nio project.
+First you will need to create a system to run your n.io project.
 Click on the '+' icon on the left of the screen and give your system a name (i.e. local).

 Now you will need to add an instance to your service.
 We will make a local instance and not a cloud instance so click on the "add new instance" button at the top of the screen.
 Give your instance a name, set the host name to "localhost", change the port number to 8181, and click "accept".
 Now you can enter your instance canvas.